leiassyun/CulinAI/README.md

 # CulinAI - Saved Recipes

 CulinAI is a web application designed to help users save and manage their favorite recipes.
-This README provides an overview of the project, setup instructions, and other relevant information.

 ## Table of Contents